SCRN-VRC/YOLOv4-Tiny-in-UnityCG-HLSL/README.md

 This implementation is based on the TensorFlow version from https://github.com/hunglc007/tensorflow-yolov4-tflite

+### NOTE: This was built and tested with Unity 2018.4.20f1, there may be shader compatibility issues with other versions.
 ## Setup
 1. Download the package from Release
 2. Import
+3. Open scene in the Scenes folder
-3. Done, no dependencies
+4. Done, no dependencies
-4. Enter Play Mode to run the network
+5. Enter Play Mode to run the network

 ## Avatars
 1. Look in the Prefabs folder